-We have been serving people of all ages with and without disabilities for over 65 years.
+We have been serving children, adults and seniors with disabilities for over 65 years.

 Founded in 1950, the Rehabilitation Institute of Southern California (RIO) originated when a group of concerned parents from Orange came together to form the Orange County Society for Crippled Children and Adults.
 The organization provided Physical, Occupational, and Speech Therapy services.